Devastating US weapon puts Putin on alert

 New missiles for Ukraine’s F-16 fighter jets: Delivery of cruise missiles in the fight against Putin is under discussion

-The massive air strikes by Russia in recent days have caused outrage not only in Kiev.
-While Ukraine is already threatening retaliation and is not ruling out the use of F-16 fighter jets against Putin’s troops, the USA could be rethinking its arms aid in the Ukraine war.
-At least that is what the KyivPost.
+While Ukraine had previously threatened retaliation and did not rule out the use of F-16 fighter jets against Putin’s troops, the US could be rethinking its approach to arms aid in the Ukraine war.
+At least that is what the Kyiv-Post.

 Among other things, the ideas talk about a delivery of JASSM cruise missiles.
 If the administration of US President Joe Biden were to provide Ukraine with these missiles for use with the F-16 fighter jets, the tactical capabilities of the combat aircraft already delivered would be significantly expanded.